Graduate Program Admission Information

 Graduate Record Exam (GRE) Scores

 - GRE scores are not required for applications to be considered complete.
 Applicants to the Industrial-Organizational and Lifespan Developmental Psychology concentration areas may optionally submit scores and they will be considered.
-No specific minimum scores are required for admission, and the presence or absence of GRE scores will not be considered in the evaluation of applications.
+No specific minimum scores are required for admission.

 - Applicants to the Industrial-Organizations Psychology concentration who do not have a previous psychology degree are encouraged (but not required) to submit scores from the GRE Psychology Subject Test, to document basic proficiency in general psychology.
 No specific minimum scores are required for admission.